 - Linear Support Vector Machines

 - Kernel Target Alignment

 Direct search methods – the covariance matrix adaptation evolution strategy:

-Finally, we present functionality which are not machine learning facilities themselves, but necessary or helpfull tools.
+Finally, we present functionality which are not machine learning facilities themselves, but necessary or helpful tools.

-First of all there is Sharks own solver for Quadratic Programs:
+Sharks comes with its own solver for Quadratic Programs:

-For convenience, Shark provides a statistics class wrapper, as well as generic support for serialization, logging, and the well-known factory-method-pattern:
+For convenience, Shark provides a statistics class wrapper, as well as generic support for serialization: